X

 6. Past foot/Toe Injury

 In general, a hammer toe does not result directly from an injury.
-But the American College of Foot and Ankle Surgeons (ACFAS) notes that earlier trauma to the toe may contribute to its development later on.
+However, the American College of Foot and Ankle Surgeons (ACFAS) notes that earlier trauma to the toe may contribute to its development later on.

 Can You Run With Hammertoes?